zubinchopra/portaldocs/portal-sdk/generated/top-extensions-style.md

 <pre class="msportalfx-code"><code>// this is code</code></pre>
 ```

-In addition to using the `msportalfx-code` class, text blocks may be set to use a monospace style font:
+In addition to using the `msportalfx-code` class, text blocks may be set to use a monospace style font, as in the following example.

 ```html
 <div class="msportalfx-font-monospace">msportalfx-font-monospace</div>